Sprinter05/ytdlp-handler/README.md

 Install a package manager (e.g. [Brew](https://brew.sh)) then install FFMPEG. <br>
 Next, install yt-dlp either from pip (`python3 -m pip install --user -U yt-dlp`) or from your installed package manager.
 ## Post-Dependencies
-After installing the necessary dependencies, execute the file specific to your OS after downloading it from the **Releases** page. <br>
+After installing the necessary dependencies, execute the file specific to your OS after downloading it from the [releases](https://github.com/Sprinter05/ytdlp-handler/releases/) page. <br>

 For Windows 10/11, the executable is the start.cmd file. <br>
 For older versions of Windows, the executable is the start_win.cmd file. <br>
-For both Linux and MacOS, the executable is the start.sh file.
+For both Linux and MacOS, the executable is the start.sh file. <br>
+**NOTE:** start_win.cmd has been deprecated since 3.0 and the installer/updater will already fit the needs of the Windows version.
 # Settings
 ## Program Settings
 `LEGACY` - Enables Legacy mode which uses [youtube-dl](https://github.com/ytdl-org/youtube-dl/) instead of the default [yt-dlp](https://github.com/yt-dlp/yt-dlp) binaries.
 Some settings might not work in Legacy mode (check .ini file for more information). <br>